Paulo-de-Oliveira/Cluster_Theory/README.md

 Generates correlated demand pattern for each network cluster based on a SARMA time series model

+**3_network_modifications**

+Modify the net3 network according to the objectives of the current paper.
+Also include additional shortcut files that will be utilized further.

 **4_typical_pump_situations**

 Choose 4 simulation hours as typical pump situations.
 The choice is made using an excel worksheet.
 In addition, 4 epanet files were generated with a static simulation for those 4 chosen hours and the further sensitivity matrices were calculated.